uphillcheddar/MMM-S3Photos/readme.md

 # AWS Costs
 This module uses AWS services that may incur charges.

 Example details:
 - 10GB of photos
 - Hourly sync requests
 - No cache wipes <-this one is important, wiping the cache is the bigest potental cost driver.
 Note there should be no reason to wipe the cache as the module will prune photos that have been deleted from the S3 bucket, but if your use case involves photos with the same file name and a need to regularly purge the cache feature is available.

+**NOTE Prices are for the US regions as of 10-2024 Other regions may vary.
+Check [AWS Pricing](https://aws.amazon.com/pricing/) for current rates in your region.**

 ## Breakdown for the free tier: